osome-iu/osometweet/README.md

 # Set some test IDs (these are Twitter's own accounts)
 ids2find = ["2244994945", "6253282"]

-# Call the function without these ids
+# Call the function with these ids as input
 response = ot.user_lookup_ids(user_ids=ids2find)
 print(response["data"])
 ```